-If the inverter is not functioning check both the circuit breakers protecting the inverter input and located on the inverter.
+Also check the fuse located on the inverter.
+Inverters are typically installed behind a panel or bed pedestal near the Power Load Center (fuse and circuit breaker panel).
 There are no consumer serviceable parts inside the inverter case and the manufacturer's warranty will be void if the case has been opened.
 The inverter's cooling fins and the cooling fan must be kept clear of any obstructions.
+If you have further concerns, contact your dealer.